MicrosoftDocs/power-platform/power-platform/admin/assign-business-unit-different-parent.md

 ---
-title: "Manage business units"
+title: "Assign business units"
-description: "Learn how to change the parent business for a business unit and its child business units." ms.service: power-platform ms.component: pa-admin ms.topic: conceptual
+description: "Learn how to change the parent business for a business unit and its child business units or change a user's business unit." ms.service: power-platform ms.component: pa-admin ms.topic: conceptual